The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence of nonarchimedean differential equations: Tropical differential equations

-The main aim of the present work is to prove a fundamental theorem for the differential enhancement $\mathbf v$ of point (2) of Example \ref{ex:diff-enhancements}, and to develop a Gröbner theory for rank 2 valuation that allows us to extend and incorporate in the present theory the results of \cite{FT20} and \cite{hugao}.
+The main aim of the present work is to prove a fundamental theorem for the differential enhancement $\mathbf v$ of point (4) of Example \ref{ex:diff-enhancements}, and to develop a Gröbner theory that allows us to extend and incorporate in the present theory the results of \cite{FT20} and \cite{hugao}.